replicatedhq/help-center/content/docs/native/packaging-an-application/programmable-preflight-checks.md

 # Resource Specification

-Custom requirements are represented with the followings and properties.
+Programmable Preflight Checks are represented with the following properties.

 {{< linked_headline "Requirement" >}}

-The requirement resource is the primary resource for custom preflight checks.
+The requirement resource is the primary resource for Programmable Preflight Checks.
 A requirement represents a single check that is to be preformed during the installation and upgrade steps of the application lifecycle.